-The young American watchmaking brand updates its CalDiver 500 small family of large diving watches with a yet new edition.
-Called Deep Blue CalDiver USA 500, the new watch differs from its siblings not only with a restyled dial, but also with a silk screen USA flag, which is combined with the brand’s logo and is clearly visible through the transparent case back of the piece.
+The young American brand updates its CalDiver 500 small family of large diving tools with a new edition.
+The Deep Blue CalDiver USA 500 differs from its siblings not only with a restyled dial but also with a silkscreen USA flag, which is combined with the brand’s logo and is clearly visible through the transparent case back.

-Compared to the earlier version of the watch, the new CalDiver USA 500 edition features an even more legible -albeit not as good-looking- dial with the original hour and minute hands replaced with wider, more legible hour and minute hands that are generously covered with Superluminova.
+Compared to the earlier version, the new CalDiver USA 500 edition features an even more legible -albeit not as good-looking- dial with the original hour and minute hands replaced with a set of wider, more legible hour and minute hands that are generously covered with Superluminova.

 Looking white in broad daylight, the compound nicely changes its color to turquoise: a color, which is bright enough to be visible even in murky waters.